ArthurCose/Minicraft-DS-Edition/README.md

   - Opening the inventory doesn't place the cursor at the top
     - Cursor is placed on the active item instead
   - Item wheel and cycle with L/R
+  - Touchscreen can be used for player inventory management
 - Active item name moved to the bottom screen
 - Lighting is lower resolution (1/3)